mkutter72/rails-crud-assessment/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-# Solo Assessment:  An introduction to ActiveRecord
+# Assessment:  An introduction to ActiveRecord

-You have 30 minutes.
+You have 35 minutes.

 ## Instructions